 - April 15: Graduate admitted student response deadline.

 NEC accepts applications for entry in January (Spring semester) on a space-available basis.
-Students interested in January admission should contact the Admissions Office at firstname.lastname@example.org in late-September to inquire about anticipated program openings before completing an application.
+Applicants interested in January admission should contact the Admissions Office at email@example.com in late-September to inquire about anticipated program openings before completing an application.
 If spring enrollment is available, all application materials are due by November 1.
 Spring applicants should submit an audition recording.
 Admission decisions for the Spring semester will be sent on a rolling basis starting in mid-November.

 NEC Alumni and Current Students

 NEC alumni must file a complete application including requested transcripts and supporting materials.
 Current NEC students and alumni interested in applying to begin a new degree or program must obtain unofficial copies of their NEC transcripts from the Registrar's Office and upload these to the online application (the NEC Admissions Office does not have access to your academic records otherwise).
 The application fee for NEC alumni and current students is $75 per program/major.

 NEC students who currently hold "Inactive" status do not need to apply for re-admission.
 Requests for re-activation of enrollment should be directed to the Dean of Students no later than March 1 for a September return and October 1 for a January return.
 Timely submission of all materials is in the student’s best interest as openings are limited and financial aid is often expended early.

 Former NEC students who have withdrawn from their programs must re-apply through the Admissions Office.
 Students requesting re-admission must submit a new online application and updated transcripts, recommendations, and other supporting materials.
 An audition or interview is typically required.
 Scholarship and financial aid are reconsidered based on an updated admissions evaluation.
 In order to be considered for scholarship or financial aid, all appropriate paperwork must be provided to the Financial Aid Office.